 Negotiating a Salary Increase

-Salary negotiation can be a sensitive and scary conversation to have.
+Salary increase negotiation can be a sensitive and scary conversation to have.
 Generally, it can occur in two key circumstances: within your current role where you are no longer satisfied with your pay, or before accepting a new job.
 Particularly when working with recruiters, a salary negotiation for a new role can be made far easier as recruiters have, both, relationships with clients and experience; meaning they have a strong skillset ready to get you where you want to be.
-Plus, their strong market knowledge allows them to assess and advise you with the most appropriate salary information relevant to you.
+Plus, their strong market knowledge allows them to assess and advise you with the most appropriate salary increase information relevant to you.

 You can check out our past blog to understand further benefits of working with a recruiter to secure your next role.

 Quite frequently individuals decide to look for a new role that pays higher instead of approaching these conversations surrounding a pay rise.
 First of all, if you are interviewing elsewhere with the intention of using a job offer to initiate salary negotiation with your current employer, it is absolutely worth having the chat with your Manager first – this would save you a lot of time!
 If salary is your only motivation to leave, anticipating a counter offer as a result of the above could receive a negative response as it could be viewed as holding a gun to your employers head in order to get what you want.
 More likely than not, they will do what they can to keep you and will be open to understanding your reasoning and resolving that.

 So, get discussing that salary!